i-redbyte/asm_macos_way/README.md

 Watching how to work with assembler in MacOs
 ======
+Projects:
-triangle - simple console output
+- triangle - simple console output (my version hello world)